mshodge/youshallnotpassport/Twitter_FAQ.md

 <summary>How does this work Twitter Bot/Account?</summary>
 <br>
 <blockquote>
-The bot checks the Premium and Fast Track websites every 30 minutes.
-If the websites are online, or online and busy, the bot will post a tweet.
-It will then check again 30 minutes later.
-The statuses on the tweets are therefore only valid for 30 minutes.
+The bot checks the Premium and Fast Track websites every minute.
+If the websites have a status change (online to offline, or offline to online) the bot will post a tweet.
 You can click the bell symbol (🔔) on the profile if you're using the Twitter mobile app, this will then send you a push notification when the account tweets.
 <br><br>